Photo credit (above): Kool Cats Photography | Flickr

 Paulo Coelho’s writes in The Alchemist , “when you want something, the whole universe conspires in helping you to achieve it.”
 Coelho also states that before you can reach your dream, you will be tested by the very same universe.
 Obstacles are part and parcel of life.
 We need to embrace it as an opportunity to learn.

-Don’t pray for an easy life, rather pray to become a strong person, that can overcome obstacles and truly achieve the full potential of your ability.
+Don’t pray for an easy life, rather pray to become a strong person who can overcome obstacles and truly achieve the full potential of your ability.